A Challenge for the Mind, A Home for the Heart

 Words from our Superintendent

 Borrego Springs Unified School District’s small and rural setting in the middle of the vast Anza Borrego Desert State Park offers our students a unique educational experience in a tight community surrounded by caring adults and natural beauty.
-Where else can students witness the yearly birth of baby owls, a mascot gopher snake over 6 ft long or a pact of baby coyotes filling the air with their hungry yipping.
-LIfe in our school district is truly “project wildlife” at its best!
+Where else can students witness the yearly birth of baby owls, a mascot gopher snake over 6 ft long or a pack of baby coyotes filling the air with their hungry yipping.
+Life in our school district is truly “project wildlife” at its best!

 In addition, our students benefit from the plethora of snowbirds from colder climates who descend upon our town every October - May and bring with them a rich array of life experiences, talents and educational backgrounds which they share freely with our students.